ewenme/site/content/posts/2022-11-22-on-shenmue/index.md

 ![Ryo knocking on a door but no-one's home](Shenmue_20220717211356.jpg)

-Returning to Shenmue this past month, after 20+ years, was a chance to revisit a game that I had memorable dalliances with during this time.
+Returning to Shenmue this past month, 20+ years on was a chance to slowly play a game that I had memorable dalliances with during that time.
 Shenmue was developed and published by Sega for the Dreamcast in 1999 (but it came to the UK in 2000) and "remastered" for the PS4 in 2019.
 It was created, produced and directed by [Yu Suzuki](https://en.wikipedia.org/wiki/Yu_Suzuki) of Virtua